sirreal/html-api-debugger/html-api-debugger/readme.txt

 = 0.9 =
 * Fix a bug where "}" was replaced as an invisible character.
-* Add a quirks mode toggle that allows changing the doctype used.
+* Add a quirks mode toggle that allows changing the DOCTYPE used.

 = 0.8 =
 * Show invisible characters in processed HTML spans.